Ghosts Next Door

 My job wasn't all about contracts all the time.
 It comes as a relief when I don't have to off someone by gun, poison, or usual means.
 A pūʻolo.

 Today's case was about infidelity or the suspicion of it by a wife regarding her husband.
 Money wasn't an object, and whatever my fee was, she promised to double it if I could garner proof of her husband's unfaithfulness sooner than later.
-I've had larger amounts of money thrown at me by the decadently wealthy, corrupt politicians and underworld crime bosses.
+I've had more significant amounts of money thrown at me by the decadently wealthy, corrupt politicians and underworld crime bosses.
 This wasn't any different.
 "That's up to you," I said.
 "I just need the usual half upfront."

 She removed three thick envelopes from her oversized designer bag and slid them across the wrought iron table.
-"That's a bit cavalier, having me give you your payment in such a public place like the Coffee Stop," she mused.
+"That's a bit cavalier, having me give you your payment in a public place like the Coffee Stop," she mused.
 "You're not afraid of anyone seeing the transaction, I assume?"

 "Most people are too busy stewing in their own juices to care about anything that occurs outside their personal circle," I countered.
 "They'd like everyone to think that's not the case, but it's not."